rjdbcm/Aspidites/README.md

     - First and foremost it is for people wanting to write CPython extensions fast, like *really* fast.
 Traditionally these are written in C++, C. Though with the tool Cython, pure python modules can be statically compiled as well.
 Woma has the advantage of being shorthand for well constrained and type-checked pure python modules that readily compile using Cython.

-- What if just want to write some standalone programs?

-    - Our second priority is to create a simple bundler for applications that embeds a highly restricted CPython interpreter for portability. (currently experimental and not functioning)

 - Isn't this just Cython with extra steps?

     - Well yes, but with totally different goals.
 Cython intends to be a syntactic superset of python where Woma syntax has taken inspiration from a variety of sources.
 You can think of Aspidites as a wrapper for Cython that parses Woma code into Cython's python superset.
 Cython does much of the "heavy lifting".
 The specifics of the Woma Programming Language are being standardized as a series of WEEPs ([Woma Extension and Evaluation Proposals](https://github.com/rjdbcm/woma/blob/main/QQ.md)).